 7 Powerful Opening Remarks you need to Captivate your Congregation

-The strength of your opening remarks can determine how long your audience will remain tuned in.
+Your opening remarks can determine how long your audience will remain tuned in.

 Here are seven tips for engaging opening remarks.

-- Share a testimony or story.
+Share a Testimony or Story

 You may be presenting on a health program.
 These statistics always pique the interest of onlookers, so look for a shocking one.